How to create a Venn diagram in PowerPoint

 3. Change the number of circles by adding the fourth one and format them:

-To add a new element in the SmartArt graphic, do one of the following:
+To add a new element to the SmartArt graphic, do one of the following:

-- Select any circle and then on the SmartArt Design tab, in the Create Graphic group,
+- Select any circle, and then on the SmartArt Design tab, in the Create Graphic group, click Add Shape:

-- Add new circle by clicking Enter in the Text pane:
+- Add a new circle by clicking Enter in the Text pane:

 Note: If the Text pane is not visible, select the SmartArt graphic and open it by: